 Each weekend a former Formula 1 driver, or a driver from another prominent series of motorsport, joins the stewards to help judge any incidents from a drivers’ perspective.
 The Driver Steward this weekend is yet to be announced.

 The weather forecast for the week ahead at the circuit currently looks like this:

-In 2021, each team will be supplied with the same selection of tyres by Pirelli: two sets of hard compounds, three sets of medium compounds and eight sets of soft compounds.
-Pirelli will supply the C1, C2 and C3 compounds for this race weekend.
+In 2022, each team will be supplied with the same selection of tyres by Pirelli.
+Pirelli will supply the C1, C2 and C3 compounds for the 2022 Japanese Grand Prix weekend.

 While Typhoon Hagibis affected the Suzuka schedule, Ferrari locked out the front row in Sunday qualifying, before Valtteri Bottas won and ensured the destiny of the 2019 championships in Mercedes’ favour.

 The onset of Typhoon Hagibis led to an unusual Japanese Grand Prix weekend, with Saturday’s running cancelled and qualifying moved to Sunday morning.
 The weather was dry when qualifying finally began, but that didn’t prevent two Red Flag periods in Q1.
 The first was a result of Robert Kubica hitting the wall on the main straight in the Williams, and the second was for Kevin Magnussen who crashed in the same place.
 Ferrari locked-out the front row, with Sebastian Vettel starting from pole position.

 Vettel made a poor start, and Valtteri Bottas swooped around both Ferrari drivers to take the lead.
 Charles Leclerc collided with Max Verstappen, sending the Red Bull driver into a spin.
 With damage flying from Leclerc’s car, he was called in to pit and the pair did battle again after they had both pitted.